subramaniyabharathi/Java_simple_codes/README.md

 Hi coders,
-  This section consist of simple java programs which will be very usefull for the begginers this section consist of following programs...
+  This section consist of simple java programs which will be very usefull for the beginners this section consist of following programs...

               1.to find whether the given number is EVEN_OR_ODD